 With its higher ankle collars, the Merrell Rogue Hiker offers more foot and ankle support than the best-selling Merrell Moab.
 However, it's a hybrid that blends a trail running shoe with a backpacking boot.
 That means it's not as stiff or supportive as a traditional hiking and backpacking boot, even though it's a mid-cut.

 The Rogue is Merrell's best option for backpackers.
-Still, tere's plenty of flex underfoot, and the ankle collars are also soft (not stiff) with Merrell's "out of the box comfort."
+Still, there's plenty of flex underfoot, and the ankle collars are also soft (not stiff) with Merrell's "out of the box comfort."
 That means the ankle support is just okay.
-The Rogue may seem similar to Salomon's famous Quest backpacking boot, but the Quest has much more foot and ankle support.
+The Rogue may seem similar to Salomon's famous Quest backpacking boot, but the Quest has significantly more foot and ankle support.
 The Rogue feels more like hiking in my old basketball high tops.
 Even so, I haven't turned my ankles while backpacking some moderately difficult terrain in Rogue Hiker.

 Weight